 Does Donald Trump use Nazi-style rhetoric?
 David Livingstone-Smith argues that Trump’s rhetorical style is very similar to the style employed by the Nazis, and analyzed in “The Psychology of Propaganda,” a 1941 paper by R. Money-Kyrle.
-Livingstone-Smith says speeches by both Hitler and Trump seek to first evoke depression in the audience, then transition into a paranoid frenzy of blaming others, before ending with a manic solution.
+Livingstone-Smith says speeches by both Hitler and Trump seek first to evoke depression in the audience, then transition into a paranoid frenzy of blaming others before ending with a manic solution.
 Maria Armoudian discusses ideology, propaganda, and race with Livingstone-Smith.

-This interview was originally aired on the Scholars’ Circle.
-To access our archive of episodes and download this interview click here.
+This interview originally aired on the Scholars’ Circle.
+To access our archive of episodes and download this interview, click here.

 Photo Credit: Gage Skidmore